dishan3x/Lbp_Object_identification/README.md

 ##  Methodology

- There are number of image classification algorithm in the field of image analysis.
-I will make this project as a opportunity to explore about local binary pattern search , a basic image analysis method which is widely used in facial recognition, face detection and etc verication purposed of the facial images.
+ There are number of image classification algorithm in the computer field of image analysis.
+I will make this project as an opportunity to explore about local binary pattern search , an efficient texture analysis method which is widely used in the areas of
+ - facial recognition
+ - face detection
+ - verication purposed of the facial images

 ## What is local binary pattern search ?

 Local binary search is a texture based classification algorithm which generates a pattern sequence.
-This technique uses a 3 * 3 which traverse through all pixel and use threshholding arround the center pixel and generate a 8 bit number.LBP operator is then applied on the image to extract local features represented by histogram.
+This technique uses a 3 * 3 binary grid which traverse through all pixel and use and calculate threshholding arround the center pixel and generate a 8 bit number.LBP operator is then applied on the image to extract local features represented by histogram.

 <p align="center">